Anomalous Transient Heat Conduction in Fractal Metamaterials: Introduction

 Relevant experiments have also been carried to study heat conduction in fractal media.
 Rozanova-Pierrat investigated how the shape of a prefractal radiator may enhance global heat transfer at short time~\cite{cite11}.
 Cervantes-Alvarez reported the thermal characterization of plate-like composite samples made of polyester resin and magnetite inclusions~\cite{cite12}.

-However, we have to mention that the mathematical operators in fractional dimension space may not fully describe the real fractal media, because the mathematics here does not maintain the strict self-similarity at all scales.
-Nevertheless, it captures the main characteristic of fractal media in large scale in the sense of effective media.
-For this reason, calculus in fractional space can offer us important insights about the diffusion behavior in the fractal media.

-In this paper, we use calculus in fractional dimension to describe heat conduction in isotropic fractal media under specified boundary and initial conditions.
-For simplicity, we consider spherically symmetric system.
+In this paper, we use calculus in fractional dimension to describe transient heat conduction in isotropic fractal media under specified boundary and initial conditions.
+For simplicity, we consider spherically symmetric media space.
 The initial temperature distribution in the spherical media is arbitrary and the boundary temperature keeps constant.
 We thus analytically and numerically study the evolution of the temperature profile, heat flux and excess energy.
-We find that larger dimension can promote the heat spread.
 In particular, we analytically obtain the non-exponential decay of the heat pulse diffusion in the fractal media with randomly distributed absorbing heat sinks.
 In this case an optimal dimension exists for faster heat absorption, which depends on the heat sink concentrations.